About registering x-ray & mammography equipment

 - Class 3B and 4 lasers where medical services are under a CPSA licensed physician

 In Alberta, CPSA is responsible for ensuring the safe delivery of radiation health services for public and community facilities, public dental facilities, medical education facilities, some podiatry facilities and the Office of the Medical Examiner.
-We ensure x-ray and mammography equipment in Alberta has been appropriately tested and meets legislated requirements.
+We ensure x-ray, laser and mammography equipment in Alberta has been appropriately tested and meets legislated requirements.
 We register and re-certify equipment, keep a database of registered equipment and follow up on equipment safety concerns when necessary.